NASA-AMMOS/MMGIS/docs/pages/Setup/ENVs/ENVs.md

 #### `ROOT_PATH=`

 Set MMGIS to be deployed under a subpath.
 For example if serving at the subpath 'https://{domain}/path/where/I/serve/mmgis' is desired, set `ROOT_PATH=/path/where/I/serve/mmgis`.
+Should always begin with a `/`.
 If no subpath, leave blank. | string | default `""`

+#### `EXTERNAL_ROOT_PATH=`

+Tell MMGIS that it's already deployed under a subpath.
+For example if already proxying to the subpath 'https://{domain}/path/where/I/serve/mmgis' is desired, set `ROOT_PATH=/path/where/I/serve/mmgis`.
+This differs from ROOT_PATH in that MMGIS will not place any of it's endpoints under this path but will still query as if it did.
+Should always begin with a `/`.
+If `ROOT_PATH` is also set, requests will use `EXTERNAL_ROOT_PATH` + `ROOT_PATH`.
+If no external subpath, leave blank. | string | default `""`

 #### `WEBSOCKET_ROOT_PATH=`